nuxeo/nuxeo-bench-site/content/11b-documents.md

 This first phase aims to provide guidance to our customers who will reach 1B, 2B, or more documents in the next 18 months.

 Since most of these customers have already deployed their Nuxeo application, we need to apply some constraints:

 - use an already released LTS version: Nuxeo 10.10 LTS
-- we cannot alter the existing file plan: sharding is not an option
+- do not alter the existing file plan: sharding is not an option

 Deliverables for Phase 1:

 - tests against a 3B documents repository
 - key scalability steps
   - know what the bottlenecks are